Rumyra/VizModules/VizPalette/README.md

 # VizPalette

-Returns an array of colours (in hexadecimal string format) based on an input of one colour or an array.
+Returns an array of colours (in hsla string format) based on an input of one colour or an array.

 [See it working](example)